Azure/prometheus-collector/otelcollector/deploy/eng.ms/docs/Prometheus/PromMDMTutorial5AddPromDataSource.md

 For Grafana to access your Prometheus metrics it needs to know where the data is and be able to access it with the right authentication.
 This is accomplished by a data source.
 Prometheus data source is supported natively in Grafana.
 We need to have this be configured to pull metrics from your MDM account instead of a Prometheus tsdb.

-To do this follow the instructions below.
+If you are using the Azure Managed Workspace for Grafana preview, refer to [this doc](https://github.com/microsoft/azure-grafana-preview-doc/blob/main/ConfigureDataSources.md) to setup your Prometheus data source.
+For Dogfood users, follow the instructions below.

 * Go to the cog icon in the Grafana side menu.
 If the side menu is not visible click the Grafana icon in the upper left corner.